 Aligning BOQ Activities as of Primavera P6

-Step -1: Make BOQ (Bill of Quantity) in MS Excel as per your activities in Primavera P6 schedule, as in below snip.
+Step -1: Make BOQ (Bill of Quantity) in MS Excel as per your activities in the Primavera P6 schedule, as in below snip.

 Adding a Material Resource in Primavera P6